 We believe the lives of children, their families, and members of their community should always be portrayed with accuracy and dignity.

 That’s why our staff and volunteers are careful to give children and their families the opportunity to be photographed the way that they would like you to see them – with dignity and pride in their appearance.
 In some communities, this might mean that a special dress or a shirt is shared among several children for photos, or some children might choose to dress in their special Christmas outfit, so they look their best for you.
-Others like 10-year-old Chengzhen from China (pictured below) might proudly wear the traditional clothing of their ethnic tribe.
+Others like 10-year-old Chengzhen from China (pictured above) might proudly wear the traditional clothing of their ethnic tribe.
 Whatever clothing your sponsor child wears, our goal is always to represent all children with respect and dignity.

 4. Why doesn’t my sponsored child answer my questions in their letters?